Maine Practice Materials with helpful tips

 Municipal Roads Manual, Augusta, ME: Maine Municipal Association, Nov.
 1999

-Principles and Procedures For The Location of Boundaries in Maine Practice Series 102, Number 1, ME: Maine State Bar Association, 2006
+Principles and Procedures for the Location of Boundaries in Maine Practice Series 102, Number 1, ME: Maine State Bar Association, 2006

 York Deeds, 1642-1737.
 Portland: JT Hull, c1900